iiab/iiab/roles/9-local-addons/README.rst

 Development
 -----------

-Create the role you wish to add to the XSCE School Server by following the pattern of another role or any other means.
+Create the role you wish to add to Internet-in-a-Box by following the pattern of another role or any other means.

 Packaging
 ---------